Skip to main content

 Can I add more languages later?

-Yes, if the structure is clean and you plan the maintenance realistically.
-Otherwise, you're just stacking construction sites.
+Yes, if the structure is clean and you plan maintenance realistically.
+Otherwise, you only multiply pages that later need to be kept current in parallel.

 Plan Your Multilingual Strategy